Houston Arts

 Da Camera of Houston

 DESCRIPTION: one of America’s leading presenters and producers of ensemble music.
-As such, its a nice venue for chamber music and jazz.
+As such, it’s a nice venue for chamber music and jazz.

 BOX OFFICE: Mon-Fri 9a-5p; Tickets may also be purchased at Wortham Center 90 minutes before the performance

-ADDRESS: Wortham Theater Center, Houston, TX MAP
+ADDRESS: Wortham Theater Center, Houston, TX

 and another venue at The Menil CollectionMAP

-PARKING: Located under Theatre District Plaza; when at the Menil Collection park on West Alabama Street at Mulberry Street
+PARKING: Located under Theatre District Plaza; When at the Menil Collection, park on West Alabama Street at Mulberry Street

 PHONE: 713-524-5050